The Space Race isn’t which country will win the war, but for humankind’s sake, will peaceful, or belligerent pursuits win out?

 It’s a space race.
-We are using space in unique ways, namely to produce goods necessary for human activity such as top-quality semiconductor chips for computers, protein crystals that can help deliver pharmaceuticals, contact lenses, and aerogels—the lightest solid material known yet able to support the weight of a compact car—that can be used in foam insulation for household windows.
+We are using Space in unique ways, namely to produce goods necessary for human activity such as top-quality semiconductor chips for computers.
+Also, protein crystals that can help deliver pharmaceuticals, contact lenses, and aerogels—the lightest solid material known, yet able to support the weight of a compact car—that we use in foam insulation for household windows.

 (Audit of the Universe chapter 1.6)

 Take the example of contact lenses.
 Optical manufacturing companies and space agencies have conducted experiments to expose contact lens materials such as fluorine, silicon, and acrylic (fluoro-silicone/acrylate) to the microgravity of Space in pressurized research labs in the Space Shuttle.